Improving Company Culture:

 Culture grows organically: Some people believe that you can’t shape a culture by yourself.
-However when you look at the layers and hierarchy of leadership in your company, even how quickly you respond to emails—you’ve already established a culture.
+However when you look at the layers and hierarchy of leadership in your company, even how quickly you respond to emails—you’ve already established a team culture.
 Rather than allowing poor behaviors to set the tone, you should be proactive.

-Culture is built through parties and perks: Free food, happy hour and fitness grants don’t create a culture.
+Culture is built through parties and perks: Free food, happy hour and fitness grants don’t create a team culture.
 It might produce happy employees, but at the end of the day they’re facing the same problems.
 Fun activities won’t produce the work you’re looking for.

-Telling people what kind of culture you want: Communication is key, but actions speak louder than words.
+Telling people what kind of team culture you want: Communication is key, but actions speak louder than words.
 As the leader of your organization, you’ll need to be the #1 demonstrator of the culture, and make efforts to change the existing narrative.
 Coming up with goals is a good start, but change starts with you.

 How to Improve Your Company Culture

 Building company culture starts from the top.
 So how do you go about it?